seynl77/Hospital-CS151-Sp26/README.md

 # Hospital-CS151-Sp26
 ## Overview
 This project simulates a hospital management system using Java.
 It allows hospital staff to manage patients, doctors, appointments, rooms, and billing efficiently through a console-based interface.
 The system ensures proper scheduling, prevents conflicts, and maintains patient and hospital records systematically.
+The system includes integrated billing and room management features as part of the main workflow.

 ## Design